 Roasted Salmon with Maple Glaze – From Valeries Kitchen

-This low-sodium salmon recipe is baked with a flavorful maple glaze until perfectly tender and flaky.
+This is one of my favorite low sodium salmon recipes, as it is baked with a flavorful maple glaze until perfectly tender and flaky.
 With this method, you can bake frozen salmon in under 30 minutes without thawing it in advance!

 Fresh Crispy Salmon Burrito Bowls – Cook Republic